-The College of Business at Alfaisal University is a young and fast-growing institution.
-It started in the fall of 2008 with 24 freshman male and female students, and with its first cohort of male and female MBA students in the fall of 2010.
-It offers a vibrant undergraduate business administration degree that is grounded in liberal arts with six majors (Accounting, Entrepreneurship and Family Business, Finance, Human Resources Management, Marketing, and Operations and Project Management).
-The college also offers an MBA program that emphasizes digital management and is directed toward middle managers.
-It has six tracks: MBA-General, MBA-Accounting/ Taxation, MBA-Finance, MBA-Healthcare Management, MBA-Human Capital Management, and MBA-Digital Marketing.
-The College, as part of its commitment to serving the community, also offers an active Executive Education program.
-The College's pioneering curriculum and its diverse faculty are attracting the best and the brightest students in the Kingdom of Saudi Arabia.
+The CoB at AU is a young and fast-growing institution.
+It is one of six colleges at AU.
+AU is a private non-profit university where English is the official language of the university.
+It is in the heart of the city of Riyadh, the capital of the Kingdom of Saudi Arabia, built around the palace of the former King of Saudi Arabia, King Faisal Bin Abdulaziz Alsaud.
+The college admitted its first batch of 24 male and female undergraduate students in the Fall of 2008.
+Whereas the first male and female cohort of MBA students was admitted in the Fall of 2010.
+It offers a vibrant undergraduate business administration degree that is grounded in liberal arts education with six majors (Accounting, Entrepreneurship and Family Business, Finance, Human Resource Management, Marketing, and Operations and Project Management).
+The college also offers an MBA program that is directed toward middle managers.
+Six tracks are available: MBA- General, MBA-Accounting/Taxation, MBA-Digital Marketing, MBA-Finance, MBA-Healthcare Management, and MBA-Human Capital Management.
+The College, as part of its commitment to serving the community, also offers active Executive Education programs.
+The college's pioneering curriculum and its diverse faculty are attracting the best and the brightest students in the Kingdom of Saudi Arabia.
 Students learn from distinguished scholars and practitioners who have excellent academic credentials.